-- Are of cultural origin; - Were created through infrastructure removal, compaction and grading of the decommissioned oil refinery; - Do not meet the requirements of any significant natural features under the PPS; and - Occur in contaminated soil conditions.
+- Are of cultural origin; - Were created through compaction and grading of the decommissioned oil refinery, or in the case of the Shale Pond through excavation for brick-making and later use as an industrial stormwater management facility; - Do not meet the requirements of any significant natural features under the PPS; and - Occur in contaminated soil conditions.

 Removal of the wetlands will remove a source of contamination and invasive species.
-The proposed water feature that may be created within the development open space system may develop wetland characteristics over time and may provide similar wildlife habitat functions with improved environmental quality due to site remediation.
+The proposed water feature, if desired by the City (a pond is not required for stormwater management purposes and no specific wetland compensation is required), may develop wetland characteristics over time and may provide similar wildlife habitat functions with improved environmental quality due to site remediation.

-The Lake Ontario shoreline corridor, including the lake and adjacent terrestrial lands on and adjacent to the Subject Lands boundary has been identified as an important Linkage habitat, primarily for migratory birds and butterflies migrating along the north shore of Lake Ontario.
+The Lake Ontario shoreline, including the lake and adjacent terrestrial lands on and adjacent to the Subject Lands boundary has been identified as an important Linkage habitat, primarily for migratory birds and butterflies migrating along the north shore of Lake Ontario.
 A temporary and localized decrease in the function of the migratory linkage will occur as the development is constructed.
-To maintain the linkage function post-development, a vegetated corridor will be maintained as part of the open space/public park at the southern end of the Subject Lands and the area will be planted with a variety of trees, shrubs and meadow species to provide beneficial stopover and foraging functions for migratory species, and therefore, no net negative impacts on the Linkage function does not require the applicant to incorporate the southern waterfront lands, which are not part of this application, into the development in order to satisfy the linkage use.
+To maintain the linkage function post-development, a green corridor will be maintained along the waterfront and the area will be planted with a variety of trees, shrubs and meadow species to provide beneficial stopover and foraging functions for migratory species.
+No net negative impacts on the Linkage function of the shoreline are anticipated to occur.
+Maintaining the linkage function does not require the incorporation of those lands to the south of the Subject Lands that are not part of this application in order to maintain the linkage function post-development.

-A construction and post-construction monitoring program is recommended to verify that mitigation is having the intended effects (e.g., erosion and sediment control measures during construction) and that ecological enhancement measures (e.g., vegetation plantings within the portion of the linkage corridor on the Subject Lands) have successfully established.
+A construction and post-construction monitoring program is recommended to verify that mitigation is having the intended effects (e.g., erosion and sediment control measures during construction) and that ecological enhancements measures (e.g., Lake Ontario shoreline vegetation plantings) have established and are successfully establishing.

-In summary, this EIS concludes that the development on the Subject Lands can be completed without net negative impacts on the identified natural heritage features and associated functions.
-Further, remediation of the existing contamination on the property (occurring through decades of heavy industrial use), is anticipated to result in substantial improvements to the overall environmental quality in the Subject Lands and neighbouring areas.
+In summary, this EIS, which has been revised to address City of Mississauga and CVC comments, concludes that the development on the Subject Lands can be completed without net negative impacts on the identified natural heritage features and associated functions, provided the recommended mitigation and enhancement measures are undertaken.
+Further, remediation of the existing contamination on the property (occurring through decades of heavy industrial use), is anticipated to result in substantial improvements to the overall environmental quality on the Subject Lands and neighboring areas.